Thinking about getting BT Broadband? Here’s what’s on offer and what you need to know.

-BT’s newest YouView TV box, dubbed the TV Box Pro, comes with up to 300 hours’ worth of storage, and lets you pause, rewind and record live TV.
+BT’s newest YouView TV box, dubbed the TV Box Pro, comes with up to 600 hours’ worth of storage, and lets you pause, rewind and record live TV.

 There’s also over 70 Freeview channels included, plus access to apps like BBC iPlayer, Netflix and Now TV.